DannyCamenisch/INI-Summary/Neurons.md

 # Neurons
 Cells that make up the [[Brain]].
 These are very similar between different species.
 Certain types of neurons occur in specific parts of the brain, this is consistent between species.
 A neuron can be thought of as a processing unit that receives electrical input (dendrites) and generates electrical output (axon).
-Communication between neurons happen through synapses, in a directed way (pre -> post).
+Communication between neurons happen through [[Synapses]], in a directed way (pre -> post).
 This can cause a long effect called learning through spikes or acrion potential.

 There are over 100 types of neurons.
 We looked at two ways of classifying them:
 - morphology: how the look